nim-lang/Nim/tools/atlas/atlas.md

-Clone the package behind `url` or `package name` and its dependencies into the `_deps` directory and make it available for your current project which should be in the current working director.
+Clone the package behind `url` or `package name` and its dependencies into the `_deps` directory and make it available for your current project which should be in the current working directory.
 Atlas will create or patch the files `$project.nimble` and `nim.cfg` for you so that you can simply import the required modules.